 You’ll find Siena’s bus station at Piazza Gramsci is convenient to all the sightseeing attractions in Siena.

 You can arrive in Siena by car from Florence on the Raccordo Autostardale RA03 – Siena-Firenze, also known as the “superstrada.”

-It’s important to not that almost no automobile traffic is permitted within Siena’s city centre, so you won’t be driving in Siena.
+It’s important to not that almost no automobile traffic is permitted within Siena’s city center, so you won’t be driving in Siena.
 This is a city you can see on foot.
 You’ll find several large car parks right outside the city walls.
-The closes car parks to the centre are:
+The closes car parks to the center are:

 - La Fortezza